 Work is Worship, so perform Nishkama Karma

-The motto `work is worship' is the very basis of all religions.
-Whatever may be the sphere of activity of a person, he is expected to discharge his obligations to the best of his ability, honestly, diligently and with dedication to God.
+The motto `work is worship’ is the very basis of all religions.
+Whatever may be the sphere of activity of a person, he is expected to discharge his obligations to the best of his ability, honestly, diligently, and with a dedication to God.
 Every act should be governed by absolute honesty.
-Everybody must be aware that the God is in our heart and he is closely watching our attitude whether the work is carried out with honesty or with corrupt motive and attempt to cheat others.
-If this righteous conduct is maintained in day to day activities, there will be no imbalance in life.
+Everybody must be aware that God is in our heart and he is closely watching our attitude whether the work is carried out with honesty or with corrupt motive and attempt to cheat others.
+If this righteous conduct is maintained in day-to-day activities, there will be no imbalance in life.

 With Devotion, a person knows what to do.
-With Jnana a person knows why and how to do a work.
+With Jnana, a person knows why and how to do a job.
 And doing the work with no undue attachment is the actual Karma which yields no unwanted karmic impressions or samskaras.

-Such a deep and total involvement in his work, with righteousness, is termed as Dharma.
-Adoption of this conduct by everyone in their work, will pave the way for well-balanced existence.
-Great people worship their work first and anything else afterwards.
+Such deep and total involvement in his work, with righteousness, is termed Dharma.
+Adoption of this conduct by everyone in their work will pave the way for well-balanced existence.
+Great people worship their work first and anything else afterward.
 Let us all be dedicated to the cause of our Country.